hixichen/caep.dev/secevent/README.md

         WithUser(emailSubject).
         WithDevice(subject.NewOpaqueSubject("device-123"))

-    // Use these subjects when creating SETs
+    // Use these subjects when creating SecEvents
 }
 ```